Not gonna lie – I used to suffer from cracked heels!

 And I have myself to blame for that because I just didn’t moisturize my feet well enough.
 Dry feet are often a sign that we haven’t been giving our body due attention, and the likes of psoriasis, thyroid issues, diabetes and eczema are among the causes.

-And because there are no oils in the skin in our heels, the skin just becomes drier and drier and drier until it cracks.
+And because there are no oils in the skin of our heels, the skin just becomes drier and drier and drier until it cracks.
 Not pretty at all.
 However, all hope is not lost.
 For this post I’m sharing some ideas I gathered about popular well-known home remedies to soothe and treat your cracked heels.

 1. Vegetable Oil

-Clean your feet and mke sure that they’re completely dry.
+Clean your feet and make sure that they’re completely dry.
 Take 2 teaspoons of vegetable oil and apply to the affected areas.
 Then, put on a pair of thick socks and wear them overnight in bed.
 This might cause your feet to get warm and uncomfortable but stop yourself from taking off your socks until morning.
 Remove the socks in the morning after you wake up and wash your feet.
 Do this each night before going to sleep until your heels start to heal.

 2. Banana and Avocado Foot Mask